dyaghas/obsidian-vault/C/Char.md

 #C

 `Char` is a `datatype` that can store a single character.
-Computers does not understand characters, so to be able to interpret one, it converts a numerical value to a character through the `ASCII Table`, which goes from the integer 0 to 255.
+Computers do not understand characters, so to be able to interpret one, it converts a numerical value to a character through the `ASCII Table`, which goes from the integer 0 to 255.
 Because of that, a `char` occupies 1 byte in memory or 8 bits (The amount necessary to represent the number 255 in binary).

 The following line of code creates a `char` variable: